molgenis/molgenis-emx2/README.md

 To create a new app
 * use ```vue create [name]```
-* add to apps/package.json 'workspaces'
+* add to apps/package.json 'workspaces' so it can be used as dependency
 * copy a vue.config.js from another app to have the proxy.
+* add to settings.gradle so it is added to the build process

 ## Guiding principles and features
 Below summary of directions that have guided development.